 Right shoe size

-One thing I might be able to stand in the way the backs of high heels flip, flop, and flap against my heels as I walk.
+One thing I might be able to stand in is the way the backs of high heels flip, flop, and flap against my heels as I walk.
 However, I find it rather annoying (as well as the annoyingly loud clacking sounds that tend to follow suit and can sometimes be disruptive or attract unwanted attention).
-I really prefer the feel of a shoe being solidly attached to my foot, especially the high-heel version.
-With some kind of support, such as a full-back or a strap, I feel a little safer and am less likely to worry whether or not the shoe will actually stay on.
+I prefer the feel of a shoe being solidly attached to my foot, especially the high-heel version.
+With some kind of support, such as a full-back or a strap, I feel a little safer and am less likely to worry whether or not the shoe will stay on.
 It also minimizes those annoying loud clunking sounds while I walk.

 Heel arch matters

 Shoes with higher ends will contribute to greater arch angles for your foot.
 Pay attention to the arch.
-Consider how badly a distorted position you would want your bone structure to be for the periods of time you intend to wear those heels.
+Consider how badly a distorted position you would want your bone structure to be for the periods you intend to wear those heels.

-Take care of toes
+Take care of your toes

 Chances are, the higher the heel, the further and deeper down your toes will be pushed.
 This is neither good for your toes nor your sense of comfort.
-Make sure the toe ends are wide enough to accommodate your pressured toes, or if it is an open toe, make sure the material composing that area will not be cutting into your skin or rubbing and chaffing.
+Make sure the toe ends are wide enough to accommodate your pressured toes, or if it is an open toe, make sure the material composing that area will not be cutting into your skin or rubbing and chafing.

 Conclusion